ShaunJose/Github_Access/README.md

 ### Instructions:

-1. Set constants in Github_Access.py as per instructed in Limitations and save file;
+1. Set constants in Github_Access.py as per instructed in Limitations, and save file.

 2. Run file.
 Terminal: python Github_Access.py

-3. Set constants in index.html as per instructed in Limitations;
+3. Set constants in index.html as per instructed in Limitations, and save file.

 4. Open index.html to see visualizations.
 Terminal: open index.html -a Google\ Chrome